At a Glance

 ✨Tip Number 1

-Familiarise yourself with the policies and procedures related to supervising staff in a facility.
-Understanding these will help you demonstrate your commitment to quality service delivery during any discussions or interviews.
+Familiarise yourself with the policies and procedures related to supervising staff and ensuring safety in a public facility.
+Understanding these will help you demonstrate your commitment to quality service delivery during any discussions.

 ✨Tip Number 2